Craig J. Spence: Background

-Vinson Prostitution Ring
+Vinson prostitution ring

-Spence's name came to national prominence in the aftermath of a June 29, 1989, front page headline article in The Washington Times identifying Spence as a major customer of a homosexual escort service which had been raided in February and was now under investigation by the Secret Service, the District of Columbia Police and the United States Attorney's Office for suspected credit card fraud.
+Spence's name came to national prominence in the aftermath of a June 29, 1989, front-page headline article in The Washington Times identifying Spence as a major customer of a homosexual escort service which had been raided in February and was now under investigation by the Secret Service, the District of Columbia Police and the United States Attorney's Office for suspected credit card fraud.
 The ring was being operated by a man named Henry Vinson who had been using a funeral parlor to launder the money being made.
-Clients included 'key officials of the Reagan and Bush administrations' and Spence was mentioned by name.
+Clients included "key officials of the Reagan and Bush administrations" and Spence was mentioned by name.
 The newspaper said he spent as much as $20,000 a month on the service.

-Spence had also been linked to a White House guard named Reginald deGueldre who allowed Spence and his friends to take late-night White House tours.
+Spence had also been linked to a White House guard named Reginald deGueldre, who allowed Spence and his friends to take late-night White House tours.
 Among the guests in Spence's midnight tours of the White House were two male prostitutes.
 A White House probe regarding the tours led the Secret Service to furlough three guards, but it was also publicly stated that the First Family's security was never threatened, and it was explained that security guards were allowed to give private tours.
-President Bush was made aware of the scandal.
+President George H. W. Bush was made aware of the scandal.

-A follow up article featured reports from Spence's friends and guests indicating that Spence's home was wired up with extensive surveillance equipment and the he would attempt to entice guests into sexual encounters with prostitutes to use as blackmail.
-One man, a soldier reported that he had been enticed into an encounter with a female prostitute by Spence who then used photos of the tryst in order to blackmail him into 'beating up a couple of guys.'
-When the soldier afterwards refused to have sex with Spence, Spence showed the pictures to the soldier's wife leading to the couple's separation.
+A follow-up article featured reports from Spence's friends and guests indicating that Spence's home was wired up with extensive surveillance equipment and that he would attempt to entice guests into sexual encounters with prostitutes to use as blackmail.
+One male soldier reported that he had been enticed into an encounter with a female prostitute by Spence, who then used photos of the tryst in order to blackmail him into "beating up a couple of guys".
+When the soldier afterwards refused to have sex with Spence, Spence showed the pictures to the soldier's wife, leading to the couple's separation.